antonguzun/Serial_plotter/README.md

 ### TODO

-- implement architecture for app
+- implement architecture for app, put in order this shit

 Add options for:
 - choosing number of channels
 - choosing color for each channel, and other customize parameters for plot